-Now common in children's shows, Muppets became widespread due to their popularity in Sesame Street
+Now common in children's shows, Muppets became widespread due to their popularity in Sesame Street, a Henson co-production.

 - The Muppets' feature films:

-- Parodied in the very adult film Meet the Feebles.
+- Featured in the very adult film Meet the Feebles.

 - In the movie The Dark Crystal, the entire world consisted of such aliens.

 - Nearly all characters in Labyrinth, such as Hoggle, Sir Didymus, Ludo, and those really strange creatures who dismember themselves at will (and think Sarah can, too).
 Inside the labyrinth, the only characters that aren't Muppets or actors in some sort of Muppet-enhanced suit are are Sarah, Jareth and Toby.

 - Yoda is portrayed and voiced by veteran Muppeteer Frank Oz.
 (In episodes 2 and 3 Yoda is CGI but is still voiced by Frank Oz.)